-These conversations are tough.
+These conversations can be difficult.
 People may think it feels morbid or is bad luck to talk about end-of-life, but having these discussions when you are physically and mentally able will take the stress of making decisions off your family when they are needed.

 It can be difficult to find the right words, but is important to have open communication with your family and healthcare team so that everyone understands your wishes.

 Utilize your oncology social worker or nurse navigator to assist you in initiating these challenging conversations and accessing necessary paperwork like advance directives.

 These resources are useful in helping you think about your wishes for your care:

 When your healthcare provider believes you have a terminal condition, are in a state of permanent unconsciousness or persistent vegetative state that is irreversible and without a chance of meaningful recovery.

 If you were unable to make decisions because of cognitive or mental decline, your healthcare surrogate or proxy would make your healthcare decisions.
 Your living will can provide guidance for this person regarding your wishes.